Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Results

 The injected and ablated material from the accretion flow both contribute to the outflow.
-Because the outflow is very anisotropic, and because of the mass loading by the outflow, we have estimated its rate by selecting cells with the positive radial velocity within the limited range of the polar angles in the upper and lower hemispheres for $t = 3\times 10^3$\,yr (Fig.\,\ref{fig:in_outflow}).
-The limit on the polar angle has been use in order to separate the inflow from the outflow.
+Because the outflow is very anisotropic, and because of the mass loading by the outflow, we have estimated its rate by selecting cells with positive radial velocities within the limited range of the polar angles in the upper and lower hemispheres for $t = 3.2\times 10^3$\,yr.
+The limit on the polar angle has been used in order to separate the inflow from the outflow.
 To avoid contamination with the disk accretion, we only show the accretion rate for radii larger than the accretion disk.
-Accretion rate within the disk only have been shown in Figure\,\ref{fig:disk}.
+Accretion rate within the disk only has been shown in Figure\,\ref{fig:disk}.

 The structure of the cavities is complex.
 Some of the material that is injected into the cavities is not accelerated sufficiently and falls back onto the disk at larger radii, i.e., it is recycled back.
-The other complication comes from that the bubble is not spherical and is not expanding spherically, but is quite elongated, as it expands preferentially along the path of the least resistance.
-Lastly, the bubble appears to be leaky --- its column density along the rays close to the disk rotation axis quickly achieves $\sim 10^{23}\,{\rm cm^{-2}}$, as we show in section\,\ref{sec:extrapolate}, and the material flows backward along the outer shell.
+The other complication comes from the fact that the bubble is not exactly spherical and is not expanding spherically, but is elongated, as it expands preferentially along the path of the least resistance, which varies with time.
+Lastly, the bubble appears to be leaky --- its column density along the rays close to the disk rotation axis quickly achieves $\sim 10^{23}\,{\rm cm^{-2}}$ and does not change over the run time.
+As we show in Section\,\ref{sec:extrapolate}, the material flows backward along the outer shell.
 So the column density does not increase as expected in the snowplow phase.
 The mass loading of the wind is difficult to quantify, as the gas is injected sporadically, and some of the gas is pushed sideways.